-\Acp{SSM} have often been used to model the spread of a virus in a population, since they provide a practical and simple framework to describe the generation of epidemic time series \citep{dureau2013ssm}. \acp{SSM} are a latent variable representation of a dynamical systems evolving over specific domains (e.g. time, space, generations) \citep{schon2018probabilistic}.
+\Acp{SSM} have often been used to model the spread of a viral infection in a population, since they provide a practical and simple framework to describe the generation of epidemic time series \citep[e.g.][]{dureau2013ssm}. \acp{SSM} are latent variable representations of dynamical systems evolving over specific domains (e.g. time, space, generations) \citep{schon2018probabilistic}.
 The definition of an \ac{SSM} involves the specification of a system of stochastic or deterministic equations that define the behaviour of the latent process, $ X_t $, where $ t $ indexes the domain (e.g. \textit{time}), as well as the emission of observable quantities throughout the domain, denoted by $ Y_t $ \citep{birrell2018evidence}.
 Thanks to their flexibility, \ac{SSM} representations of observable phenomena have been widely used in many fields, from indoor positioning problems in engineering \citep{solin2018modeling}, to environmental studies \citep{anderson1996method}, to epidemic models \citep{magpantay2016pertussis}.

-Modelling epidemics as \acp{SSM}, the latent process generally encapsulates: (i) a transmission process, describing the spread of infection through a population, (ii) a severity process, modelling the likelihood of infected individuals to become severe cases (e.g. symptomatic, in need of hospitalization, etc.), and (iii) a detection process that links processes (i) and (ii) to available observations.
-Moreover, (iv) other sources of randomness might affect the generation of epidemic data, including seasonal fluctuations in parameters and misclassification of cases unrelated to the pathogen of interest.
+In modelling epidemics as \acp{SSM}, the latent process generally accounts for: (i) a transmission process, describing the spread of infection through a population, (ii) a severity process, modelling the likelihood of infected individuals to become severe cases (e.g. symptomatic, hospitalised, etc.), and (iii) a detection process that links processes (i) and (ii) to available observations.
+In addition, other sources of randomness might affect the generation of epidemic data, including seasonal fluctuations in parameters and misclassification of cases unrelated to the pathogen of interest.

-While formulating a \ac{SSM} to describe epidemic data, there are several model choices to make; a key choice is the level of stochasticity of the overall system.
-As highlighted in the four points above, there are many possible sources of randomness, each of them could be accounted for in several different ways or could be overlooked through the use of deterministic systems, a reasonable approximation when numbers are sufficiently large.
-A model with a higher level of stochasticity attempts to make only few deterministic approximations and, the more the noise is ignored, the lower the level of stochasticity of the model.
+The formulation of such a \ac{SSM} to describe epidemic data, requires several model choices to make.
+A key choice is the level of stochasticity assumed in the system.
+Wholly deterministic systems have been shown to be a reasonable approximation to epidemic dynamics under specific conditions (e.g. when the number of new infections is sufficiently large).